Header Banner

 By the numbers, NeXT was a commercial disappointment.
 The company sold approximately 50,000 computers in its lifetime, a figure that, as one observer noted, Apple ships in just six days today.
 Failure on paper.
 Seed corn in reality.

-The story turns in the mid 1990s when Apple was struggling with its own operating system challenges.
-Apple needed a modern, stable foundation for its next-generation operating system, something their aging Mac OS could not provide.
-In 1996, Apple acquired NeXT for $429 million and 1.5 million shares, bringing Steve Jobs back to Apple as interim CEO in 1997.
+The story turns in the mid-1990s when Apple was struggling with its own operating system challenges.
+Apple needed a modern, stable foundation for its next-generation operating system, something its aging Mac OS could not provide.
+Apple announced its intent to acquire NeXT on Dec.
+20, 1996; the company's press release cited a $400 million purchase price, while later reporting sometimes lists figures up to ~$427 to $429 million; the deal also involved roughly 1.5 million Apple shares.
+Jobs returned to Apple as an advisor and became interim CEO in 1997.

 The legacy that keeps on giving